 Inspiration within the classroom

 Teachers at Reed’s use a variety of methods to extend and enrich our academic pupils in the classroom.
-These range from embedding extension exercises into every lesson plan; setting specific enrichment tasks as an extended prep; linking learning objectives to higher order skills, such as evaluation, comparison, and synthesis; encouraging flipped learning wherever possible allowing our most able pupils to explore a topic for themselves before it is covered in class.
+These range from embedding challenge exercises into every lesson plan; setting specific enrichment tasks as an extended prep; linking learning objectives to higher order skills, such as evaluation, comparison, and synthesis; encouraging flipped learning wherever possible allowing our most able pupils to explore a topic for themselves before it is covered in class.

 Enrichment beyond the classroom